First impressions are crucial in business. If you make the wrong one, you can pretty much guarantee you won’t land the client. Here’s how to do it:

 Actually, wait.
 Why go to all that bother of creating a website in the first place?
 Much easier to neglect the whole process, and just send out random anonymous-looking emails instead.
 If you don’t have any web presence at all, that’s even better.

 For the love of Jeebus, try not to insert any personality into your writing.
 If prospects suspect you of having even a pickle’s worth of uniqueness, they might consider working with you.
-To vanquish this problem, try to use lots of adjectives and adverbs, definitely do not swear, and if you could use as much jargon and tech-talk as possible, that would be fabulous.
+To vanquish this problem, try to use lots of adjectives and adverbs, definitely do not swear, and if you could use as much jargon and cliche, that would be great.
 Using the most common verbs you can think of may also help.
 (Why say strut when you can say walk?)
 Oh, hey!
-Here’s a tip: read everything out loud, and if it sounds fucking weird and robotic, go ahead with it.
+Here’s a tip: read everything out loud, and if it sounds weird and robotic, go ahead with it.

 Be All Business